sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/backend.md

 To write Sensu service logs to flat files on disk, read [Log Sensu services with systemd](../../../operations/monitor-sensu/log-sensu-systemd/).
 {{% /notice %}}

-Use these backend configuration flags to customize event logging:
+Use these backend configuration options to customize event logging:

 | event-log-buffer-size |      |
 -----------------------|------